Lypsilonx/FediMatch/README.md

 # FediMatch
 Explore the Fediverse.

 Meet interesting people on Mastodon & co. via an intuitive swiping interface in this new Fediverse client.
-Filter, match, chat and express yourself!
+Filter, follow, match, chat and express yourself!

 ## Get it now!
 - **Android**: [Ko-Fi](https://ko-fi.com/s/125ba584c4)